 1) Closed Captioning

 Closed Captioning is a specific type of subtitle, an accessibility resource.
 Its function is, primarily, to make content available to people who have hearing impairments.
-In real-time captioning (used in live shows or news programs), online subtitlers create a caption of what is being said so people can read it.
-They type, use a dictation software or a stenography system.
+In real-time captioning (used in live shows or news programs), online subtitlers create a caption of what is being said, so people can read it.
+They type and use dictation software or a stenography system.
 Also, it is possible to generate a caption file offline, with pre-recorded material.

 Some of the Closed Caption characteristics are the following:

 - It includes sound effects, such as [laugh], [music], [thunder].